 Honour the Day of the Dead

 The national and annual Dia de Muertos is one of the most fascinating festivals in all of the Americas.
 It is widely celebrated in the central and south regions of the country as a day when family members can reunite and celebrate with deceased relatives.

 Costumes, rituals and parades are just some of what you can witness at this festival, held in November each year.

 Situated at the southern tip of Baja California Sur, Los Cabos is one of the fastest growing tourist and resort areas in the country.
 But don’t let that put you off, because the surrounding area has a variety of landscapes to get lost in, including desert, beaches and mountains.

-One of Mexico’s nicest resort towns on the Pacific coast with jungle-strewn mountains as its backdrop.
+One of Mexico’s nicest resort towns, Puerto Vallarta sits on the Pacific coast with jungle-strewn mountains as its backdrop.
 It’s most famous for its nightlife and outdoor activities.
 There’s no wonder millions of visitors pass through every year.

 A UNESCO World Heritage Site and one of the prettiest cities in the country, Guanajuato is a former silver mining town during the Spanish era.
 Its colourful, colonial buildings is what draws most tourists to its picturesque streets

 Suggested Mexico Trip Itineraries

 Covering everything in one trip to Mexico is difficult to do unless you have months up your sleeve to do so.
 The country is vast and some of the main cities are quite spread apart from each other.